Neurology and Neurosurgery

 What is swallowing therapy for Parkinson’s disease?

-Therapy for swallowing problems associated with Parkinson’s disease aims to address motor weakness or compensate for neuromuscular changes to maintain someone’s ability to safely eat and drink.
+Therapy for swallowing problems associated with Parkinson’s disease aims to address motor weakness or compensate for neuromuscular changes to maintain your ability to safely eat and drink.

-A speech-language pathologist first evaluates someone’s swallowing by observing how they consume food, liquids and medications.
-They note coughing, throat clearing and changes in voice quality.
+A speech-language pathologist will evaluate your swallowing by observing how you consume food, liquids and medications.
+They pay attention to things like coughing, throat clearing and changes in voice quality.

-Then, they may recommend someone have a modified barium swallow study.
-The patient consumes liquid and solid foods mixed with barium and then the speech-language pathologist and a radiologist view how they swallow through videofluoroscopic images.
+Your speech-language pathologist may also recommend you have a modified barium swallow study.
+First, you will drink and eat liquid and solid foods mixed with barium.
+Then the speech-language pathologist and a radiologist will view how you swallow through videofluoroscopic images.

-The study shows specific aspects of swallowing affected by Parkinson’s disease so the speech-language pathologist can create a personalized treatment program.
-The program may include certain food textures and liquid thicknesses so swallowing is as safe as possible.
+Barium studies show specific aspects of swallowing affected by Parkinson’s disease so the speech-language pathologist can create a personalized treatment program.
+The program may include certain food textures and liquid thicknesses, so swallowing is as safe as possible.

 Some Nuvance Health locations also offer Fiberoptic Endoscopic Evaluation of Swallowing (FEES) as an alternative or supplement to the modified barium swallow study.
 This procedure allows direct viewing of the larynx and pharynx during speaking and swallowing.
-Similar to the modified barium swallow study, it will reveal the swallowing impairment so the speech-language pathologist can recommend techniques for the patient to minimize the risk of aspiration.
+Like the modified barium swallow study, it will reveal the swallowing impairment so the speech-language pathologist can recommend techniques to minimize the risk of aspiration.

 What is cognitive-linguistic therapy for Parkinson’s disease?

-A speech-language pathologist evaluates someone’s cognitive-linguistic skills through standardized tests and quality of life ratings.
-Based on the results, they will develop a personalized treatment plan for someone with Parkinson’s disease to compensate for cognitive difficulties, and engage caregivers as effective communication partners.
+A speech-language pathologist evaluates someone’s cognitive-linguistic skills through standardized tests and quality-of-life ratings.
+Based on the results, they will develop a personalized treatment plan for someone with Parkinson’s disease to compensate for cognitive difficulties and to engage caregivers as effective communication partners.

 The bottom line: Speech-language pathologists can help people with Parkinson’s disease manage speech and swallowing concerns so they can maintain their independence, health and wellness as much as possible.